Dr Ian O'Flynn

 - Fax: +44 (0) 191 2085069

 I have been at Newcastle University since 2004.
 I teach mainly on issues concerning the nature and requirements of democracy in multicultural and multinational societies.
-My main research interest is in deliberative democracy, but I also work on topics such as compromise and political integration.
+My main research interest is in deliberative democracy, but I also work on topics such as compromise, referendums and political integration.
 I am the author of Deliberative Democracy and Divided Societies (2006) and my articles have appeared in journals such as British Journal of Political Science and Political Studies.
 I was a postdoctoral research fellow at the University of Essex and have also held visiting positions at Harvard University, the University of Pennsylvania and the Australian National University.

 I am one of the editors of the ECPR Press.
 If you are interested in publishing a book with us, then please feel free to contact me.